kvi-20/agentic-chatbot/README.md

 Click the Fetch Latest AI News button to get summarized AI news.

 Chat with the bot in the main interface.

+### Credits / Acknowledgements

+This project was inspired and guided by [Krish Naik] through the course: https://www.udemy.com/course/complete-agentic-ai-bootcamp-with-langgraph-and-langchain/learn/lecture/50817089?start=0#overview
+Special thanks to the instructor for the comprehensive guidance and resources.

+##### License
+This project is licensed under the MIT License.